-In less than three years, through such preaching, God has raised up a congregation of folks in Asheville whose lives were shaped by bold proclamation of Jesus’ life, death and resurrection for the forgiveness of sins and the transformation of souls.
+In less than three years, through such preaching, God had raised up a congregation of folks in Asheville whose lives were shaped by bold proclamation of Jesus’ life, death, and resurrection for the forgiveness of sins and the transformation of souls.
 Missio Dei Church experienced healthy growth both qualitatively in terms of leadership and expression, and quantitatively in terms of numbers of people.
 In August of 2010, the congregation made a move to two morning worship gatherings to accommodate the number of folks who had plugged into the mission.

-Not only was Missio Dei Church established, but I also started the Greenhouse, a missional church planters cooperative.
+Not only was Missio Dei Church established, but Pastor Kurt had also started the Greenhouse, a missional church planters cooperative.
 The Greenhouse is a resource network for pastors of various backgrounds and denominations for their equipping and encouragement.
 It allowed us to influence the WNC, Eastern TN, Upstate SC region with a Gospel-centered mindset for pastors and their churches, a desperate need in an area that is overly churched and under gospeled (or under Jesused).

 THE NEED REASON